An essay

 7. Why this matters beyond code

-8. What Houston is
+8. What Houston is for users

 Every app is CRUD